WBOP Covid-19 Fund (closed)

 The funders, who collectively pooled funds to create the WBOP Rapid Response Fund, included TECT, BayTrust, Acorn Foundation and Tauranga City Council.

-This fund has now entered 'Phase 2 - Recovery' and funding remains available to support Western Bay of Plenty community groups to recover and survive the medium-term impact of Covid-19.
+The fund then moved into 'Phase 2 - Recovery' to support Western Bay of Plenty community groups to recover and survive the medium-term impact of Covid-19.

 To read about and hear from some of the organisations supported by the WBOP Covid-19 Fund, click here.